michael9999/cv-latest/wp-content/plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 Visit the plugin site at https://www.tipsandtricks-hq.com/wordpress-easy-paypal-payment-or-donation-accept-plugin-120 for screenshots.

 == Changelog ==

+= 4.6 =
+- Added two new filters to modify the reference input field name and value programmatically.
+- Added a check to make sure a PayPal email address is specified in the widget shortcode.
+- Added an option to specify the "cbt" parameter via the shortcode.
+- Refactored some code to move all the admin dashboard related code to a separate file.

+= 4.5 =
+- The "Other Amount" input field type is now set to "number".
+This will work better on mobile devices.

+= 4.4 =
+- Added a new shortcode parameter so you can optionally set the "rm" variable via the shortcode.
+- WordPress 4.2 compatibility.

+= 4.3 =
+- WordPress 4.1 compatibility.

+= 4.2 =
+- Fixed a small issue using the other amount option with the shortcode [wp_paypal_payment].
+- Cleaned up the settings area a bit and made the options more user-friendly.

 = 4.1 =
 - The currency code will now be shown after the "Other Amount" field.